Lecrapouille/OpenGLCppWrapper/README.md

 ##### main.cpp:

-Here the funniest part of this document: using OpenGLCppWrapper API.
+Here the interesting part of this document: using OpenGLCppWrapper API.
 The code is written in pseudo-C++ code to be less boring to read.
 Explanations come after.

 ```
 01: GLProgram prog;